untoxa/gb-photo/README.md

     git clone https://github.com/untoxa/gb-photo

-Set the `GBDK_HOME` environment variable which targets your GBDK-2020 folder in the Makefile.
-Best is to stay with the default GBDK_HOME = "C:/GBDK/"
+Set the `GBDK_HOME` environment variable which targets your GBDK-2020 folder.
+Best is to stay with the default GBDK_HOME = C:/GBDK

 Run make from the Cygwin terminal in the project folder containing the `Makefile`: